-COPY: structured financing can be provided to execute larger-scale projects that demonstrate social and economic benefits to the host country.
+COPY: Structured financing can be provided to execute larger-scale projects that demonstrate social and economic benefits to the host country.
 Borrowers benefit from the DFI’s support from our team, and support for the project’s technical, environmental and social documentation needs.

 BANK GUARANTEES SECTION